MarcRussell2/car-image-classification/README.md

 ## The Data

-The dataset comes from vmmrdb.cecsresearch.org and consists of vehicle make/model/year labels assigned to images scraped from sites like Craigslist and Ebay.
+The dataset comes from vmmrdb.cecsresearch.org and consists of vehicle make/model/year labels assigned to images scraped from sites like Craigslist and eBay.

 Containing 9,170 classes consisting of 291,752 images, covering models manufactured between 1950 to 2016 it is far from complete.